MicrosoftLearning/PL-7002-Create-and-Manage-Automated-Processes-by-using-Power-Automate/Instructions/Labs/LAB[PL-7002]_M03L02_Approval_flow.md

 # Practice Lab 4 – Approval flow

-In this lab you will create cloud flows.
+In this lab you will create an approval flow.

 ## What you will learn